Geometric models for the algebraic hearts in the derived category of a gentle algebra: A geometric model for the module category of a gentle algebra

 Thanks to above lemma, in the following we will not distinguish $A(\zD^*_p)$ and $A(\zD^*_s)$, and denote them by $A$.
 In particular, we will not distinguish the idempotents associated to $t(\ell_i)$ and $\ell_i^*$, and view an arrow from $t(\ell_i)$ to $t(\ell_j)$ in $A(\zD^*_p)$ as an arrow from $\ell_i^*$ to $\ell_j^*$ in $A(\zD^*_s)$.

 In the following, we will show that a zigzag curve also represents the minimal projective resolution of the associated module.
-We begin with introducing the proper grading for a zigzag curve.
+We begin with introducing a canonical grading for a zigzag curve.

 \begin{definition} Let $(\cals,\calm,\zD_p^*)$ be a marked surface with a projective coordinate. \begin{enumerate}[\rm(1)] \item For any $\bpoint$-arc $\za$ on $(\cals,\calm)$, let $f_0$ be a grading of $\za$ such that $f_0(q)\leq 0$ for any $q\in \za\cap \zD^*_p$ and such that there exists at least one $q\in \za\cap \zD^*_p$ with $f_0(q)=0$.
 Denote by $\P_\za$ the projective complex associated to $(\za,f_0)$.
 We call $f_0$ and $\P_\za$ the \emph{canonical grading} and the \emph{canonical projective complex} of $\za$ (w.r.t $\zD_p^*$) respectively.